 - Doesn’t accommodate ball end type strings

-The Alvarez MDA66SHB Masterworks Steries is a square shouldered dreadnought style guitar, made with solid mahogany, on boh the top, back, and sides.
-Getting a premium solid wood for the entire body is practically unheard of at this price point, and this adds a lot to the overall value for money.
+The Alvarez MDA66SHB Masterworks Steries is a square shouldered dreadnought-style guitar, made with solid mahogany, on the top, back, and sides.
+Getting a premium solid wood for the entire body is practically unheard of at this price point, and this adds a lot to the overall value.

 Like the rest of the body, the neck was mahogany, and had the same soft V to C profile as the other models in the roundup.
 This made it easy to get our fingers around the fretboard properly all the way from top to bottom.